dynamodb-toolbox/dynamodb-toolbox/README.md

 Feedback is welcome and much appreciated!
 (Huge thanks to [@ThomasAribart](https://github.com/ThomasAribart) for all his work on this 🙌)

+## Using AWS SDK v2?

+dynamodb-toolbox@v0.8 and above is using AWS SDK v3.
+If you are using AWS SDK v2, please use versions that are lower than 0.8.

 ## Docs & Community

 - [Full Documentation](https://www.dynamodbtoolbox.com/docs)